2,4,6-Trichloroaniline

 2,4,6-Trichloroaniline is a chemical compound with a formula of C6H4Cl3N.
 It is useful as an intermediate in chemical reactions.

 Preparation

 2,4,6-Trichloroaniline can be prepared by reaction of dry aniline with chlorine gas while in an anhydrous solution of carbon tetrachloride.
 2,4,6-Trichloroaniline precipitates from solution as a white solid.
-If water is introduced to the solution the white material will polymerize to form aniline black.
+In the presence of water in the solution the white material will be contaminated with aniline black.

 Safety

 Occupational exposure to 2,4,6-trichloroaniline may occur through inhalation and dermal contact with this compound at workplaces where 2,4,6-trichloroaniline is produced or used (SRC).
 The general population may be exposed to 2,4,6-trichloroaniline via drinking water and dermal contact with this compound in dyestuffs, pigments, and pesticides containing 2,4,6-trichloroaniline.
 2,4,6-trichloroaniline can be toxic when inhaled or ingested orally.
 The lethal dose is 2400 mg/kg for a rat.

 Upon heating, 2,4,6-trichloroaniline will not undergo combustion, but may release hydrogen chloride, nitrogen oxides or carbon monoxide.